amvstrm/amvstrm/README.md

 # License

-This Project is fall under license of BSD-3-Clause.
+This Project is under the license of BSD-3-Clause.
 [Read More](https://github.com/amvstrm/amvstrm/blob/master/LICENSE)